hieuhani/nuxt-multi-tenancy/README.md

 That's it!
 You can now use Nuxt Multi-tenancy in your Nuxt app ✨

-4. If you want to have some additional system sites to be serving as a sub domain, for example: [jobs page](./playground/pages/jobs/) to be serving as https://jobs.nuxtdev.xyz/
+4. If you want to have some additional system sites to be serving as a sub domain, for example: [jobs page](./playground/pages/jobs/)

 Configure the sites property to add the list of tenant you want to be serving as system sites.
 ```js